walkerlala/bignum/README.md

 add `-DBIGNUM_BUILD_SHARED=ON` to the cmake command above.

 ## Synopsis of Decimal class
-Public members of the `Decimal` class is listed for quick reference.
+Public members of the `Decimal` class are listed for quick reference.
+Some implementation details are hidden.
-More detail could be found at the `decimal.h` header file.
+More details could be found at comments in `decimal.h` header file.
 ```cpp
 class Decimal final {
        public: